nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/vI_qQ7-1z2E/index.md

 ---
 title: Is a PSM II certification validation of your skills, or does it develop your skill and capability as a Scrum Master?
+description: Discover if the PSM II certification validates your skills or enhances your capabilities as a Scrum Master.
+Join Martin Hinshelwood for insights!
 date: 2023-10-09
 videoId: vI_qQ7-1z2E
 url: /resources/videos/:slug